Sandbom/2DAdsVRVsMobile/Mobile/README.md

 # A study on 2D ads in VR vs mobile environments - Mobile Version

 ## This is the mobile version of the game used as a experiment vehicle.
+The purpose of this study is to measure the effects advertisements has in mobile games contra VR games.

 #### Repository for the master thesis 2020 work by Simon Sandbom &amp; Fredrik Larsson